GrinonBarrett/Taksidos/Placeholder Creature.md

 **See Minds**: The kefalypor may use its concentration to see all non-mindless creatures within 15 yards, including creatures on the psychic plane.
 This vision projects out from the kefalypor as a globe.
 It is prone while doing so and cannot use any of its other senses, including its traditional form of vision.

 **Wyrding**: The kefalypor is capable of casting spells by wyrding.
-It knows the following spells () and adds its [Inte] bonus to spell checks and counter spell checks.
+It knows the following spells (Psychilysis, Psychoburst, Stupify, Telekinesis) and adds its [Inte] bonus to spell checks and counter spell checks.
 It also treats its [Inte] as its [Magic] attribute.

 **Improved Speed**: *So long as it is not in an area in which magic is supressed, its movement speeds are doubled*.